 Because I’m passionate about watercolor, I created and administer a popular Facebook group, Sacramento Watercolor Artists.
 I also joined a number of Regional and National art associations.
 In 2019, I was awarded a month-long artist-in-residence at the Bauhaus inspired residency at Pond Farm.
 Pond Farm is located at Austin Creek State Recreation, in Armstrong Redwoods State Natural Reserve in Northern California.

-Check out my interview with Verge Center for the Arts - Conversations with Artists.
-I'm the second artist in and can be found at 14:50:
+Check out my interview with Verge Center for the Arts - Conversations with Artists: